 - This sauce is terrific with pasta but also can be used in all kinds of ways.
 I use it with homemade meatloaf, minestrone soup, stuffed peppers, pizza, and for all kinds of pizza inspired dishes.
-One of my favorite is a quick chicken skillet topped with marinara sauce, cheese, and turkey pepperoni.
+One of my favorites is a quick chicken skillet topped with marinara sauce, cheese, and turkey pepperoni.

 - If you like lots of herbs in your sauce, don't be afraid to add in your favorites.
-Oregano works really well in sauce as does marjoram, rosemary, and thyme.
+Oregano works really well in the sauce as does marjoram, rosemary, and thyme.
 You can also kick up the red pepper flakes if you like things spicy.

 Twenty Minute Homemade Marinara Sauce

 - 1 tbsp extra virgin olive oil